Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 }
 ```

 And there we have it.
 When this is ran, the familiar browse or open dialog is produced.
-A file can then be selected, which eill be stored in OpenFileDialog.
+A file can then be selected, which will be stored in OpenFileDialog.

 If we piece these two functions together, we have a working solution for deploying corporate lock screen and desktop images, which we can implement into our main Windows configuration script.